-There are many factors that go into making the decision and we're here to help you figure it out.
-We can help you work out how much your retirement will cost and how many years your money may need to last.
+There are many factors that go into making your decision, starting with working out how much your retirement will cost and how many years your money needs to last.

 How to plan your retirement date

 When you retire you'll need access to money to pay for your lifestyle.
 Key dates determine when you can access your money from super and be eligible for an Age Pension.

 Legally, part of your superannuation may be 'preserved' – that is, you cannot take it out of the superannuation system until you permanently retire from the workforce on or after your preservation age or meet another condition of release.
 Your preservation age depends on when you were born.

 |Date of birth||Preservation age|